 - Lassen View Elementary, grades K-5, in Enterprise Elementary School District

 - Shasta Family YMCA

 - The McConnell Foundation

-- Research additional funding opportunities
+- Providing additional opportunities for school breakfast

 Healthy Students Initiative News

 Press Release, October 22, 2013